contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * Senior assistance programs.
 * Housing assistance.

-Members are encouraged to explore these resources before seeking fast-offering assistance or a bishop’s order for food and other basic goods from the Church.
+Members are encouraged to explore these resources, in addition to resources provided by the Church (see [22.13](22-providing-for-temporal-needs.md#2213-church-resources)).

 ## 22.13 Church Resources